 About IrFFNY

-Iranian Film Festival New York is co-founded and co-programmed by the Festival Director, Armin Miladi, who distributes Iranian films internationally and runs the annual Iranian Film Festival of Australia, now in its eighth year and by film critic Godfrey Cheshire, who has written extensively about Iranian cinema.
+Iranian Film Festival New York is co-founded and co-programmed by the Festival Director, Armin Miladi, who distributes Iranian films internationally and runs the annual Iranian Film Festival of Australia, now in its eleventh year, and by film critic Godfrey Cheshire, who has written extensively about Iranian cinema.
 The festival is presented under the banner of Miladi’s company Daricheh Cinema.

 Armin Miladi